PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

 PART 1

-This section of the workshop incorporates many of the ideas outlined in
+This section of the workshop incorporates many of the ideas outlined in 'opening up the family album', (see above) with the intention of

 preparing participants for the practical re-enactment phototherapy